ImpedanCEI/wakis/README.md

 * Non-equidistant Filon Fourier integration with [`neffint`](https://github.com/ImpedanCEI/neffint)
 * Beam-induced heating estimation due to impedance with [`bihc`](https://github.com/ImpedanCEI/BIHC)

+📣 Tag and version changes are decribed in each Wakis [Github Release](https://github.com/ImpedanCEI/wakis/releases):
+* To be informed of the latest features/bug fixes pushed to `main`, check the draft [`release.md`](https://github.com/ImpedanCEI/wakis/blob/main/release.md)
+* For specific needs, please contact the developer 👩‍💻👋: elena.de.la.fuente.garcia@cern.ch

 ## How to use
 📖 Documentation, powered by `sphinx`, is available at [wakis.readthedocs.io](https://wakis.readthedocs.io/en/latest/index.html)